-The following sets forth information provided by the nominees as of May 23, 2022.
+The following sets forth information provided by the nominees as of April 24, 2023.
 All of the nominees are currently serving as directors for the Company.
 All of the nominees have consented to serve if elected by our stockholders.

-Name of Nominee Age Year First Elected/ Nominated Director Positions and Offices with the Company Phillip Frost, M.D.
-85 2007 Chairman of the Board and Chief Executive Officer Jane H. Hsiao, Ph.D., MBA 75 2007 Vice Chairman of the Board and Chief Technical Officer Steven D. Rubin 61 2007 Director and Executive Vice President-Administration Elias A. Zerhouni, M.D.
-71 2022 Vice Chairman of the Board and President Jon R. Cohen, M.D.
-68 2020 Director and Senior Vice President-OPKO Health, Inc., Executive Chairman- BioReference Health, LLC Gary J. Nabel, M.D., Ph.D.
-2022 Director and Chief Innovation Officer Alexis Borisy 50 2022 Director Richard M. Krasno, Ph.D.
-80 2017 Director Prem A. Lachman, M.D.
-61 2021 Director Roger J. Medel, M.D.
-75 2020 Director John A. Paganelli 87 2003 Director Richard C. Pfenniger, Jr. 66 2008 Director Alice Lin-Tsing Yu, M.D., Ph.D.
+Year First Name of Nominee Age Elected/ Nominated Positions and Offices with the Company Phillip Frost, M.D.
+86 2007 Chairman of the Board and Chief Executive Officer Jane H. Hsiao, Ph.D., MBA 75 2007 Vice Chairman of the Board and Chief Technical Officer Elias A. Zerhouni, M.D.
+72 2022 Vice Chairman of the Board and President Steven D. Rubin 62 2007 Director and Executive Vice President-Administration Gary J. Nabel, M.D., Ph.D.
+69 2022 Director and Chief Innovation Officer Alexis Borisy 51 2022 Director Richard M. Krasno, Ph.D.
+81 2017 Director Prem A. Lachman, M.D.
+62 2021 Director Roger J. Medel, M.D.
+76 2020 Director John A. Paganelli 88 2003 Director Richard C. Pfenniger, Jr. 67 2008 Director Alice Lin-Tsing Yu.
+M.D., Ph.D.
 79 2009 Director

 Phillip Frost, M.D.
 Dr. Frost has been the Chief Executive Officer of the Company and Chairman of the Board since March 2007.
 Dr. Frost serves as a director for Cocrystal Pharma, Inc. (NASDAQ GM:COCP), a biotechnology company developing new treatments for viral diseases.
+He also currently serves on the board of Grove Bank & Trust and Morgan Solar.
 He has been a member of the Board of Trustees of the University of Miami since 1983 and was Chairman from 2001 to 2004.
 He is on the Advisory Board of the Shanghai Institute for Advanced Immunochemical Studies in China, is a member of The Florida Council of 100 and is a trustee of the Miami Jewish Home for the Aged and serves on the Executive Committee of the Board of Mount Sinai Medical Center.
 He serves as Chairman of Temple Emanu-El, Governor of Tel Aviv University and is a member of the Executive Committee of The Phillip and Patricia Frost Museum of Science.
 Dr. Frost served as a director of Ladenburg Thalmann Financial Services Inc. from 2004 to 2006 and as Chairman from July 2006 until September 2018.
-Dr. Frost served as Vice Chairman of Teva Pharmaceutical Industries, Limited (NYSE:TEVA) from January 2006 until March 2010 and as Chairman from March 2010 until February 2015.
-He previously served as an Expert Member of the Scientific Advisory Council of the Skolkovo Foundation in Russia.
-Dr. Frost previously served as Vice Chairman of Cogint, Inc., now known as Fluent, Inc. (NASDAQ:FLNT), as a director for Castle

-Brands (NYSE American:ROX), Sevion Therapeutics, Inc., prior to its merger with Eloxx Pharmaceuticals, Inc. (NASDAQ:ELOX), and TransEnterix, Inc., now known as Asensus Surgical, Inc. (NYSE American: ASXC).
+Dr. Frost previously served as a director for Castle Brands (NYSE American:ROX).
 Dr. Frost had served as Chairman of the Board of Directors and Chief Executive Officer of IVAX Corporation ("IVAX") from 1987 until its acquisition by Teva in January 2006.
 Dr. Frost was Chairman of the Board of Directors of Key Pharmaceuticals, Inc. from 1972 until its acquisition by Schering Plough Corporation in 1986.
 Dr. Frost was a Governor of the American Stock Exchange from 1992 to 2008 and Co-Vice Chairman from 2001 until its merger with the New York Stock Exchange.